andyi2it/website/docs/help/contributor/mkdocs-contributor-guide.md

     ```

 === "Local Preview w/ Dirty Reload"
-    If you’re only changing a single page in the /docs/ folder (i.e. not the homepage or mkdocs.yml) adding the flag --dirtyreload will make the site rebuild super crazy insta-fast.
+    If you're only changing a single page in the /docs/ folder (i.e. not the homepage or mkdocs.yml) adding the flag --dirtyreload will make the site rebuild super crazy insta-fast.
     ```
     mkdocs serve --dirtyreload
     ```